ilneill/easiPCF8574/README.md

 ## ToDo

-Is there?
+Is there anything?
 Let me know if you find a problem or think of any improvements!